UKPLab/sentence-transformers/docs/quickstart.md

 ```

-With `SentenceTransformer('distilbert-base-nli-stsb-mean-tokens')` we define which sentence transformer model we like to load.
-In this example, we load *distilbert-base-nli-stsb-mean-tokens*, which is a DistilBERT-base-uncased model fine tuned on Natural Language Inference (NLI) and Semantic Textual Similarity Benchmark (STSb) data.
+With `SentenceTransformer('paraphrase-distilroberta-base-v1')` we define which sentence transformer model we like to load.
+In this example, we load *paraphrase-distilroberta-base-v1*, which is a DistilBERT-base-uncased model fine tuned on a large dataset of paraphrase sentences.

 BERT (and other transformer networks) output for each token in our input text an embedding.
 In order to create a fixed-sized sentence embedding out of this, the model applies mean pooling, i.e., the output embeddings for all tokens are averaged to yield a 768-dimensional vector.